Higher mass spectra of the fully-charmed and fully-bottom tetraquarks: Introduction

-In our previous works~\cite{Liu:2019zuc,liu:2020eha}, we have systematically studied the mass spectrum of the $1S$ and $1P$-wave $T_{(cc\bar{c}\bar{c})}$ states within a nonrelativistic potential model (NRPQM).
-The masses of the $1S$- and $1P$-wave $T_{(cc\bar{c}\bar{c})}$ states are predicted to be within the ranges of $\sim (6445,6550)$ MeV and $\sim(6600, 7000)$ MeV, respectively.
+In our previous works~\cite{Liu:2019zuc,liu:2020eha}, we have systematically studied the mass spectra of the $1S$ and $1P$-wave $T_{(cc\bar{c}\bar{c})}$ states within a nonrelativistic potential quark model (NRPQM).
+Their masses are predicted to be within the ranges of $\sim (6445,6550)$ MeV and $\sim(6600, 7000)$ MeV, respectively.
 Our results show that the broad structure $X(6200-6800)$ is consistent with the $1S$-wave states around 6.5 GeV, which is similar to the conclusions from Refs.~\cite{liu:2020eha,Karliner:2020dta,Wang:2019rdo,Lu:2020cns,Chen:2016jxd,Lloyd:2003yc,Ader:1981db,Zhao:2020cfi, Zhao:2020nwy,Gordillo:2020sgc,Karliner:2016zzc,Deng:2020iqw,Jin:2020jfc, Faustov:2020qfm,Zhang:2020xtb,Yang:2020wkh,Faustov:2021hjs,Yang:2021hrb, Mutuk:2021hmi,Li:2021ygk,Chen:2018cqz,Liu:2019zuc,Chen:2020lgj,Yang:2020rih}.
 It should be mentioned that some low-lying $1P$-wave states with a mass around 6.7 GeV may contribute to $X(6200-6800)$ as well.
 Furthermore, it is found that the narrow structure $X(6900)$ may correspond to some $1P$-wave states around $6.9$ GeV with $J^{PC}=0^{-+},1^{-+},2^{-+}$.
-Such a possibility is also discussed by the recent potential quark model calculations~\cite{Deng:2020iqw,Wang:2021kfv} and the previous QCD sum rule predictions~\cite{Chen:2016jxd}.
+Such a possibility was also discussed by the recent potential quark model calculations~\cite{Deng:2020iqw,Wang:2021kfv} and the previous QCD sum rule predictions~\cite{Chen:2016jxd}.
 Actually, since quite a lot of states are predicted by the tetraquark picture, we will see later that some other possibilities, such as $2S$-, and $1D$-wave states, cannot be eliminated.
 The vague structure $X(7200)$ lies about 200 MeV above the high-lying $1P$-wave states according to our potential quark model predictions~\cite{liu:2020eha}.
-Given that higher excitation states should exist in the quark model, the structure of $X(7200)$ may be an indications of higher excitations.
+Given that higher excited states should exist in the quark model, the structure of $X(7200)$ may be an indications of some higher excitations.
 This is also one of our motivations to investigate the higher $T_{(cc\bar{c}\bar{c})}$ mass spectrum in order to understand the nature of $X(7200)$.